Baldur's Gate: Dark Alliance II: Reception

-Baldur's Gate: Dark Alliance II received "generally favorable reviews," with the PlayStation 2 version holding an aggregate score of 78 out of 100 on Metacritic, based on forty-four reviews, and the Xbox version 77 out of 100, based on forty-four reviews.
+Baldur's Gate: Dark Alliance II received "generally favorable reviews", with the PlayStation 2 version holding an aggregate score of 78 out of 100 on Metacritic, based on forty-four reviews, and the Xbox version 77 out of 100, based on forty-four reviews.

-Game Informer's Andrew Reiner scored the PlayStation 2 version 8.5 out of 10, calling it "role-playing bliss."
-He praised the range of characters, missions and weaponry, the item customization, the non-linear structure and the range of environments.
-Comparing the game to the original, he called it "a much deeper play with a higher level of interaction."
+Game Informer's Andrew Reiner scored the PlayStation 2 version 8.5 out of 10, calling it a "role-playing bliss", praising the range of characters, missions and weaponry, the item customization, the non-linear structure and the range of environments.
+Comparing the game to the original, he said that DAII has "a much deeper play" with a higher level of interaction.

-IGN's Ed Lewis scored the game 8.4 out of 10, writing "Black Isle Studios have made an appropriate continuation of the story, but don't create enough changes that some may feel a sequel deserves."
-He was critical of the similarity of the gameplay to the first game; "there is still all of the dungeon crawling action that has worked well in the past and still works here, but there's still not enough that's new to truly keep pushing the genre forward.
-There could be more weapons and more characters, but the real issue is that the world is still a fairly linear adventure with a steady pace towards the end."
+IGN's Ed Lewis scored the game 8.4 out of 10, opining that Black Isle Studios made an appropriate continuation of the story, but was critical of the similarity of the gameplay to the first game and felt that there should have been more variety in the game's missions, more weapons and characters, and that the gameplay could have been less linear.

-GameSpot's Ryan Davis scored the game 8 out of 10, writing "Though not as impressive as the original game, Dark Alliance II will surely satisfy players looking for a well-crafted, accessible action RPG experience."
-He praised the range of missions, and the ability to craft new weaponry, but was critical of the graphics, which he felt hadn't really advanced from the first game.
-He concluded "Baldur's Gate: Dark Alliance was an RPG for people who didn't like RPGs, and its sequel does a fine job of maintaining that design philosophy."
+GameSpot's Ryan Davis scored the game 8 out of 10, and praised the range of missions and the ability to craft new weaponry, but was critical of the graphics, which he felt hadn't really advanced from the first game.
+He called Baldur's Gate: Dark Alliance II "a well-crafted, accessible action RPG experience".
 GameSpot later named Dark Alliance II the best Xbox game of January 2004.

-Eurogamer's Ronan Jennings scored the Xbox version 7 out of 10, writing "in terms of progression, the only real difference between this and Dark Alliance is that the first game felt like it had better structure to it.
-In fact, DAII feels more like an expansion pack in that regard, with players sometimes given the option to complete quests in any order they choose [...]
-It's hard not to be disappointed in Dark Alliance II.
-However, it's equally hard to criticise such a polished effort.
-On the one hand, it offers more of the great hack and slash gameplay that no one has emulated properly since the first Dark Alliance.
-On the other hand, the magic of the original has definitely been diluted, where it really should have been enhanced."